22 Basic Prepper Items You Need

 22. Entertainment

-It may not seem like a priority right now, but items such as books, board games, and puzzles can do wonders for morale during an emergency.
+It may not seem a priority right now, but items such as books, board games, and puzzles can do wonders for morale during an emergency.
 And it’s probably best to have these on hand in case of boredom or cabin fever.

 Final Word

-All of these items are essential basic prepper items for anyone to have in order to survive a crisis.
-Don’t leave yourself or your family unprotected during an emergency.
-Be sure to start gathering up all the supplies on this list so that you can be ready for whatever comes your way!
 You can start small and build up your emergency inventory over time.
-I don’t recommend people go into debt to acquire these items.
+I don’t recommend that people go into debt to acquire these items.
 Take your time, buy quality the first time, and follow a plan you put in place.
-Are there any other items that I failed to mention that also would be great to have on hand for emergencies?
+Are there any other items I failed to mention that would also be great to have on hand for emergencies?
 I’d love to hear from you!
-May God Bless this world, Linda
+May God bless this world, Linda

 In some situations just sitting in place and surviving is enough.
 In others it could be dependent on what you can do.